 Tips for Retirement Planning

 - If you’re not sure how to start with dividend investing, talk with a financial advisor about how this strategy might fit into your overall financial plan.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool makes it easy to connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized recommendations online.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Planning for retirement can be overwhelming.
 You can get a good estimate of what you’ll get after you quit working with a retirement calculator.